alistairkane92/equipment_data/README.md

-# equipment_data
+# Equipment Data
-A back-end web server in C# combined with a React front-end to render equipment data.
+An MVC web server in C# with a React front-end to render equipment data.

 Load up server in visual studio and run.
 `cd client`